ztalbot2000/homebridge-cmd4/README.md

 &nbsp;&nbsp;&nbsp; Cmd4 supports linked accessories.
 Multiple Input Sources for a TV is the example given.

 <BR><BR>
+## Whats new in 2.2.2
+&nbsp;&nbsp;&nbsp; This minor version adds an error message when accidentally defining multiple characteristics for characteristic polling.

+<BR><BR>
 ## Whats new in 2.2.1